2025 Afghanistan–Pakistan conflict: Impact

-Impact
+Sports relations

 In response to the death of three local cricketers in Paktika Province, the Afghanistan Cricket Board (ACB) withdrew from a T20I tri-nation series between the Afghanistan, Pakistan, and Sri Lanka national cricket teams which was set to be hosted in Pakistan.
 Despite Afghanistan's withdrawal, the Pakistan Cricket Board (PCB) announced that Zimbabwe would replace Afghanistan, simply stating that it had been notified of "Afghanistan's inability" to partake in the series.
 The PCB further stated that the series would continue as scheduled, with games to be played in Lahore and Rawalpindi.

+In Afghanistan

 During the clashes, the Taliban shut down Shamshad TV, a private broadcaster in Kabul, accusing it of failing to "adequately" cover the recent border fighting with Pakistan and of not defending the "Taliban’s position."
 The suspension, following a direct order from the Taliban’s General Directorate of Intelligence, has raised concerns about media freedom in Afghanistan.
 Shamshad TV, one of the few outlets providing relatively independent coverage of regional and political developments, was criticized for not aligning with the Taliban’s narrative.
 Media organizations such as the Afghanistan Journalists Center (AFJC) and the Afghanistan Media Support Organization (AMSO) condemned the move as blatant interference in the press and called for the reversal of the decision, stressing that such actions violate media independence and freedom of expression.
 Shamshad TV has yet to comment on the shutdown.

+On 24 October, Afghan Supreme Leader Hibatullah Akhundzada ordered a dam to be constructed on the Kunar River, directing water away from Pakistan in response to the conflict.
+However, six months later, construction of proposed Kunar Dam had not started and no formal progress update had been released regarding the status of dam.
+The project also faces uncertainty as Kunar River’s flow originates in Pakistan (Chitral), Pakistan can regulate, restrict, or divert upstream water, potentially limiting the project’s viability and reducing downstream flows.
+On 14 November, Afghan government announced that traders have a three-month deadline to shift to other trade routes away from Pakistan, particularly shifting trade to Iran's Chabahar Port due to a 30% cut in port tariffs for Afghan cargo.
+Zalmai Azimi, a board member of the Nangarhar Chamber of Commerce, stated that many traders are unable to afford alternative trade routes.
+He noted that the Karachi route had been the most affordable and reliable transit option for Afghan goods, ensuring timely delivery.
+Pakistani Defence Minister Khawaja Asif told Geo News that Afghanistan's decision brings no economic harm to Pakistan.
+An investigation by an Afghan media outlet revealed that alternative trade routes are significantly more expensive, with transit through Iran’s Chabahar port costing twice as much per container as Pakistan's Karachi port.
+The media outlet noted that despite political tensions, Karachi remains Afghanistan’s fastest and cheapest trade route.